gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 ******************************

 Now we need to attach the defined filesystem to our cluster.
-Go back to our noaa.parallel.works web-site, and click `Cluster` as shown in Figuer 11 below, then select the cluster "AWS EPIC Wei CentOS example" (it should be your own cluster) cluster as show in red-box.
+Go back to the NOAA PW web-site, and click `Cluster` as shown in Figuer 11 below, then select the cluster "AWS EPIC Wei CentOS example" (it should be your own cluster) cluster as show in the red-box.
-Note, one can remove/delete this cluster if no longer needed by click the trash-can shown in the red-circle at right.
+Note, one can remove/delete this cluster if no longer needed by clicking the trash-can shown in the red-circle at right.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_filesystem_1.png
    :name: noaacsp_filesystem_1